momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-dnsop-ipv6-only-resolver.md

 TODO Introduction

-This document specifies how a IPv6 only recursive name server can perform IPv4 to IPv6 translation {{!RFC6052}} in order to utilize the NAT64 {{!NAT64=RFC6146}} to access a IPv4 only authoritative name server.
+This document describes how an IPv6 only recursive name server can use NAT64 (!NAT64=RFC6146) to connect to an IPv4 only authoritative name server by performing IPv4 to IPv6 translation (!RFC6052).
 This mechanism allows an IPv6 only recursive name server (i.e., a host with a networking stack that only implements IPv6, or a host with a networking stack that implements both protocols but with only IPv6 connectivity) to initiate communications to an IPv4-only authorative name server.

 # Motivation and Problem Solved
 TODO

 write something like...